The Story of The Lightbox Café

 But then, just as business started to grow, the wildfires began all over California bringing smoke and misery to our fair city, forcing us to go on temporary hiatus from October 5th.

-We will re-open when things get back to “normal,” and when that happens, you’ll be able to enjoy our delicious food again – including the banana bread that started it all!
+Now as things start to get back to “normal,” we plan to re-open in early June, so you’ll be able to enjoy our delicious food again – including the banana bread that started it all!